 4 For purposes of this Policy, an individual's status as a University graduate, alumni, or donor does not afford the University jurisdiction over that individual solely based on that status.
-5 34 C.F.R. part 106.

-This Policy shall be administered by the Office of Equal Opportunity and Title IX Programs (hereinafter "Title IX Office").
+This Policy shall be administered by the Title IX Office.